 When I was a teenager, I lived with my mom and grandparents.
 Even though my grandma was a great cook, she never taught me her recipes.
 Oh, I have a few recipes because she gave them to me.
 However, she and I never cooked in the same kitchen.

-One of the side dishes, she cook was fried potatoes.
+One of the side dishes she cook was fried potatoes.
 I love the taste of the crispy crust of the potato when it’s been fried in a skillet.
 Yum!
-Once I got married and moved into a place that I cooked dinner, I started to make fried potatoes.
-The problem I encountered was that it took for-e-ver for the potatoes to cook up.
-Through practice, I learned the secret is to put a lid on the skillet while the potatoes were cooking.
-Not all of the potatoes get that crispy crust though.
-That’s fine though, the boys refuse to touch them.
-I get to eat the potatoes with the crispy crust and the boys get to eat the mushier potatoes.
+Once I got married and moved into a place where I cooked dinner, I started to make fried potatoes.
+The problem I encountered was that it took forever for the potatoes to cook up.
+Through practice, I learned the secret is to put a lid on the skillet while the potatoes are cooking.
+Not all of the potatoes get that crispy crust, though.
+That’s fine, though.
+The boys refuse to touch them.
+I get to eat the potatoes with the crispy crust, and the boys get to eat the mushier potatoes.

-One way to check to see if the potatoes are cooked throughout is they become translucent like when they have finished cooking.
+One way to check to see if the potatoes are cooked throughout is if to become translucent, like when they finished cooking.

 Stars of the recipe:

 - 3 to 4 potatoes cut into slices, I use russet, but you can use whatever kind of potatoes you want